 Visualizations

-Visualizations are powerful aggregations that are run across your data to produce insights that are easy to understand and monitor.
+Visualizations are powerful aggregations of your data to produce insights that are easy to understand and monitor.

-With Visualizations, teams can create and obtain data stats, group fields and observe methods in running deployments.
+With visualizations, you can create and obtain data stats, group fields, and observe methods in running deployments.

-This page will introduce you to the visualizations supported by Axiom and some tips on how best to use them.
+This page introduces you to the visualizations supported by Axiom and some tips on how best to use them.

 count

-The count visualization will count all matching events and produces a timeseries chart.
+The count visualization counts all matching events and produces a time series chart.

 Arguments